What Philosophy Is Good For

 Still, I’ve personally found that there’s a lot to gain — it’s made me a much clearer thinker.

-Thanks to Timmy and Basil for feedback! :) Email me if you have thoughts/comments.
+Thanks to Timmy and Basil for feedback! :) Email me if you have thoughts or comments.